 Hubspot Sales/Marketing Automation Services

 While most small to midsize B2B businesses recognize the importance of a CRM, few have explored an inbound marketing platform.
 With at least 50% of B2B marketing budgets now online, marketing teams need to execute campaigns across a number of platforms simultaneously – email (e.g. Mailchimp), website (e.g. WordPress blog posts and landing pages), social media (e.g. LinkedIn and Facebook), and PPC (e.g. Google Adwords).
-With the goal of delivering a unified cross-channel experience, the reality is that sales and marketing outreach is not aligned – and lead generation efforts are ineffective.
+Though many businesses have a goal to deliver a unified cross-channel experience , the reality is that sales and marketing outreach is not aligned – and lead generation efforts are ineffective.